This post was originally published in 2011 but updated on November 10, 2022.

 - When a page is no longer relevant and needs to be deleted

 It’s important to know how to properly use redirects.
 If you are not familiar with them, you could create potential problems that negatively affect your SEO and user experience over time.

 301 vs 302 vs 307 Redirects

-Professionals in the SEO industry recommend using and implementing a 301 redirect for at least a year.
-Many debate about whether 302 or 307 redirects actually pass “link authority” and if they do, it is only because Google thinks it should be a 301 redirect.
+SEO professionals in the industry recommend using and implementing a 301 redirect for at least a year.
+Many debate about whether 302 or 307 redirects actually pass “link juice” and if they do, it is only because Google thinks it should be a 301 redirect.
 Regardless, it makes the most sense to properly implement the right kind of redirect, and in most cases, that will be a 301 redirect.

 302 vs 307

 302 and 307 redirects essentially do the same thing with the exception of the displayed URLand content within the search results.
 If you would like to implement a temporary redirect, you should mostly use a 307 redirect.